yousufmsoliman/geometry-central/docs/docs/index.md

 ## What is it not?
 - **A user interface**.
 Geometry Central does not include any facilities for user interaction; it is an algorithms and data structures library on which you might build user-facing tools.
 This philosphy keeps the library lightweight, and avoids dependencies on rendering and windowing systems.
 For a UI built on top of Geometry Central, see [Polyscope](https://github.com/nmwsharp/polyscope).
 - **A research code dump**.
 Geometry Central was built by researchers, and is used in many prototype research projects.
 However, we strive to ensure that this library contains only polished, broadly useful algorithms, rather than a mashup of one-off research ideas.
-See the list below for projects built on Geometry Central.
+See the list below for projects built on Geometry Central

 ## Examples

 TODO

-## Building
-This library uses git submodules to manage dependencies, so after cloning you should run `git submodule update --init --recursive` to pull down dependencies.
-The only (**optional**) dependency which is not included as a submodule is Suitesparse, which can be installed via a package manager on Linux/MacOS, or manually with significant effort on Windows.

-Geometry-central itself does not build any excutables, it is a library upon which you create other programs.
-For a simple example program and build system using geometry-central, see TODO.

 ## Authors:
 - [Nick Sharp](http://nmwsharp.com)
 - [Keenan Crane](http://keenan.is/here)